Comparisons

 • Emergency SOS + Fall Detection: Life-saving features with documented efficacy

 For users with or at risk for cardiovascular conditions, these are genuine medical tools with published evidence for early AFib detection reducing stroke risk.
+One important caveat: a single-lead watch ECG screens for AFib specifically — it cannot rule out heart attacks or most other cardiac conditions, and any symptomatic episode belongs in front of a physician regardless of what the watch says.

 Health Ecosystem Integration